NannyML/nannyml/docs/tutorials/data_requirements.rst

 analysis datasets when they describe the same thing.

-We will illustrate this using the fictional ``car_loan`` model included with the library, a binary classifier trying to predict whether a customer will repay a loan provided for buying a car.
+We will illustrate this using the fictional ``car_loan`` model included with the library, a binary classifier trying to predict whether a prospective customer will pay off a car loan.

 Below we see the columns contained in our dataset.

 .. nbimport::
     :path: ./example_notebooks/Tutorial - Data Requirements.ipynb
     :cells: 1